Canadian ethnicity: Geographic distribution

-Canadian ethnic identification is most prevalent in Quebec and Atlantic Canada, which were the first parts of the country to be settled by Europeans.
-Identification is particularly high in Quebec among the majority French Canadian population, who trace their ancestry to colonists who arrived at the French colony of Canada from the Kingdom of France beginning in 1608 and ending with the Conquest of New France in 1760.
+Canadian ethnic identity is most prevalent in Quebec and Atlantic Canada, which were the first parts of the country to be settled by Europeans.
+Identification is particularly high in Quebec among the majority French Canadian population, who trace their ancestry to settlers who arrived at the French colony of Canada from the Kingdom of France beginning in 1608 and ending with the Conquest of New France in 1760.
 Approximately 33,500 colonists arrived from France during this period, though only about 8,500 did not die early due to harsh winters or return to France and had at least one child in the colony.
 Through historically high birth rates, there are about seven million French Canadians today descended almost entirely from these original 8,500 settlers.

 For the most part, Western Canada was populated by large numbers of Europeans starting in the early 1900s, considerably later than Quebec and the Atlantic provinces.
 Its later settlement has led to the comparatively lower number of people in Western provinces who consider their ancestral origin Canadian.
 The first Europeans to populate Western Canada were generally considered immigrants and not settlers, in contrast to the first Europeans to populate Eastern Canada.

 Largest ethnic or cultural origin by census division in 2021.